Psychiatric Technician (Aide)

 Step 1: Graduate from High School or Complete a GED (Four Years)

-Graduating from high school or obtaining a GED is a requirement for work as a psychiatric aide or for admission to a psychiatric technician program.
-A diploma or GED demonstrates dedication to completing a program as well as demonstrating a minimum level of education.
-Students who wish to pursue this career should focus on classes such as English, psychology, math, and biology.
+Graduating from high school or obtaining a GED is a requirement for working as a psychiatric aide or for admission to a psychiatric technician program.
+A diploma or GED demonstrates dedication to completing a program and a minimum level of education.
+Students wishing to pursue this career should focus on English, psychology, math, and biology classes.

 Volunteering or interning in a mental health care facility while still in high school is an excellent way to boost job applications and gain early career work experience.